pynbody/tangos/docs/custom_input_handlers.md

 Handler classes
 ---------------

-Handlers are implemented by subclasses of `tangos.input_handlers.SimulationOutputSetHandler`.
+Handlers are implemented by subclasses of `tangos.input_handlers.HandlerBase`.
 To write your own, start by creating such a subclass.
 At a minimum will need to provide a way for _tangos_:

  - to enumerate the available simulation timesteps.
 This is the method